Snapshot

 • Production Linked Incentive Scheme for Food Processing Industry (PLISFPI) aims to boost domestic manufacturing, increase exports, while supporting food manufacturing entities with stipulated Sales and willing to make investment for expansion of processing capacity and branding abroad to incentivize emergence of strong Indian brands.
 The scheme is EoI bases.

-India’s agricultural and processed food products exports were up by 13% to $ 19.69 bn in nine months of the current fiscal (2022-23) compared to the same period last year.
+India’s agricultural and processed food products exports were up by 13% to $19.69 Bn in nine months of the current fiscal (2022-23) compared to the same period last year.

-Click here to know more about Agro Processing Cluster Projects approved by MoFPI
+Agro Processing Cluster Projects approved by MoFPI

-Click here to know more about Mega Food Park Projects approved by MoFPI.
+Mega Food Park Projects approved by MoFPI.

-• The total FDI received in the food processing sector from April 2000 till December 2022 was $11.79 Bn.
-The FDI equity inflow in the Food Processing Sector for the period of April 2021- March 2022 was $ 709.72 Mn.
-The total FDI equity inflow in sector from April 2000 to December 2022 is $ 11.79 Bn.
+• The total FDI received in the food processing sector from Apr 2000 till Sept 2023 was $12.354 Bn which is 1.89% of the total FDI Equity inflow.
+The FDI equity inflow in the Food Processing Sector for FY 2023 was $0.896 Bn.

-• By 2025 the Indian Food Processing market is estimated to reach $ 535 bn and growing at a compound annual growth rate of 15.2%.
+• By 2025 the Indian Food Processing market is estimated to reach $535 Bn and growing at a compound annual growth rate of 15.2%.
 Tier-II and Tier-III cities could mirror the trend visible in metropolitan areas, by consuming more processed food in the coming years.

 • India’s consumer spending to grow to $6 Tn by 2030.